food is generally simple but tasty. Look out for typical

 Dishes of Ecuador

-Traditional dishes of Ecuador, typical Ecuadorian foods, local
+Traditional foods of Ecuador, typical Ecuadorian dishes, local

 specialities, regional Ecuadorian cuisine and tips on finding the best